MicrosoftDocs/win32/desktop-src/uxguide/text-ui.md

 ### Use the inverted pyramid

-Academic writing typically uses a "pyramid" structural style that lays down a foundation of facts, works with those facts, and builds up to a conclusion—forming a pyramid-like structure.
-By contrast, journalists use an "inverted pyramid" style that starts with the conclusion—the fundamental "takeaway" that readers must have.
-It then fills in progressively more detail that readers may be interested in—perhaps just to scan.
+Academic writing typically uses a "pyramid" structural style that lays down a foundation of facts, works with those facts, and builds up to a conclusion forming a pyramid-like structure.
+By contrast, journalists use an "inverted pyramid" style that starts with the conclusion the fundamental "takeaway" that readers must have.
+It then fills in progressively more detail that readers may be interested in perhaps just to scan.
 The advantage of this style is that it gets right to the point, and allows readers to stop reading at any point they choose and still understand the essential information.

 You should apply the inverted pyramid structure to UI text.
 Get right to the point with the essential information, let users stop reading at any time they choose, and use a Help link to present the remainder of the pyramid.